bdsegal/bdsegal.github.io/pages/research.md

 ### *In press*

-**Segal, B. D.**, Bennette, C. Re: "Transportability of trial results using inverse odds of sampling weights."
+**Segal, B. D.**, Bennette, C. S. Re: "Transportability of trial results using inverse odds of sampling weights."
 American Journal of Epidemiology.

 ### *Submitted*